mt-sre/mt-sre.github.io/content/en/docs/internal-documentation/incident-management.md

 linkTitle: Incident Management
 ---

-An incident refers to an event that can happen at any given time and may cause a decrease in the quality or complete outage of one or more of our services.
-Internal or external customers, our monitoring and alerting systems, or a member of the SRE team can raise an incident.

 Preparedness for major incidents is crucial.
 We have established the following Incident Management processes to ensure SREs can follow predetermined procedures: